Evaluating Website Technologies

-L.A.M.P. goes a step further and specifies some of the better technologies discussed in Part 2 of this series and uses Linux, Apache, PHP, and MySQL as the technologies with which to run the UNIX-based server.
+L.A.M.P. goes a step further and specifies some of the better technologies discussed in Part 2 of this series and uses Linux, Apache, PHP, and MySQL (or MariaDB) as the technologies with which to run the UNIX-based server.

 The following are some pro's and con's of UNIX-Based Servers:

 - Linux & CentOS servers are relatively popular and easy to find with most any hosting service